 Artist Statement

 The dilemma has always been mortality.
 When I was fifteen, my father was sixty-five.
 He was in good health but that didn’t mean I wasn’t concerned about his age.
-It wasn’t something that consumed me because he was not the ordinary retiree.
+It wasn’t something that consumed me because he was not an ordinary retiree.
 He loved to work and hours and the physicality he exerted while farming was almost unnatural or superhuman.
-Old men are supposed slow down-- he sped up.
-Time seemed to have no hold on the man that I gained wisdom from and value of working with my hands.
-He like many farmers was a jack-of-all-trades and we could fix anything with a small toolbox and a socket set.
-I don’t recall buying many new materials, to build with, everything was repurposed.
+Old men are supposed to slow down– he sped up.
+Time seemed to have no hold on the man that I gained wisdom from and the value of working with my hands.
+He, like many farmers, was a jack-of-all-trades and we could fix anything with a small toolbox and a socket set.
+I don’t recall buying many new materials to build with, everything was repurposed.
 The skill, the knowledge to make and create from something that was discarded was a daily necessity.
 He had a comfortable pension that was a result of hard work and education.
-He could of truly just enjoyed retirement.
-The drive to always be productive and the reward of truly being physically exhausted at the end the day is something that has been imprinted on me and something I try to emulate.
+He could have truly just enjoyed retirement.
+The drive to always be productive and the reward of truly being physically exhausted at the end of the day is something that has been imprinted on me and something I try to emulate.
 Some lessons were taught by being a farm boy.
 Despite doing all we could do and seeking help from the veterinarian, animals in our charge did not and could not overcome the inevitability of mortality.
 I remember vividly when I was twenty-five years old my father sat on a bale of hay to rest and said the words for the first time ‘I am tired’.
-He obviously was not young but his drive and passion to just to do and be constantly productive in nature was finally thwarted by his age.
+He obviously was not young but his drive and passion to just do and be constantly productive in nature was finally thwarted by his age.
 The diagnosis of Parkinson’s soon followed.
 I find myself depicting the conditions of mortality.
-In some ways I am trying to understand it and other ways just cope with realities of it.
+In some ways I am trying to understand it and other ways just cope with the realities of it.